Ridgewood, Queensland: Geography

 Ridgewood is in the Sunshine Coast hinterland about 32 km west of Noosa Heads.

 History

 Mary River Road Provisional School opened in 1916.
-Circa 1918 it was renamed Ridgewood State School.
+Circa 1918, it was renamed Ridgewood State School.
 It closed circa 1961.
+It was on Cooroy Belli Creek Road (approx 26.4532°S 152.8251°E).

+The area was named Ridgewood in 1917 by the local progress association, previously just being known as Mary River Road.

+Between 2008 and 2013, Ridgewood (and the rest of the Shire of Noosa) was within Sunshine Coast Region due to an unpopular local government amalgamation that was subsequently reversed.